marciotenorio/knowledge/frameworks/angular/angular.md

  - ``*`` is extra information to Angular that the ``ngIf`` for example(or whatever directive is) changes de structure of DOM adding or not an element.
 So must use ``*ngIf``.
  - ``#something`` in else is a local reference (deep later).
  - Remember that directives are different than property binding, so, ``ngStyle`` is a directive when used like ``[ngStyle]`` you are indicating that you are binding a property called ``ngStyle`` in one-way binding.
 We are binding to a property of the directive.
+A directive are name in your file as ``[directiveName]`` only to say for Angular that: "Hey, select this thing like a attribute".

 | Structural   | Attribute   |